-- 6.9.12.1 The responsibilities of a contract manager may include the following: - a.
+The responsibilities of a contract manager may include the following:

+- a.
 Establishing a contract management plan for the project; - b.
-Reviewing the contract management process (including the plan) on a regular basis; - c.
-Providing liaison between internal managers and users, and suppliers to identify and resolve issues as they arise; - d.
+Reviewing the contract management process (including the plan) on a regular basis; - Providing liaison between internal managers and users, and suppliers to identify and resolve issues as they arise; - d.
 Monitoring the contractor's continuing performance against contract obligations; - e.
-Providing the contractor with advice and information regarding developments within the department, where such developments are likely to affect the products provided; - f.
-Determining if staged products should continue, and providing a procurement process for additional stages which meet the principle of obtaining value for money; - g.
-Providing accurate and timely reporting to the senior management in charge of the project, highlighting significant performance issues or problems;

-- h.
-Ensuring insurance policy(s) terms and conditions provide adequate protection for the Municipality and are maintained throughout the contract period; - i.
+Providing the contractor with advice and information regarding developments within the department, where such developments are likely to affect the products provided. - f.
+Determining if staged products should continue and providing a procurement processfor additional stages which meet the principle of obtaining value for money. - g.
+Providing accurate and timely reporting to the senior management in charge of theproject, highlighting significant performance issues or problems - Ensuring insurance policy(s) terms and conditions provide adequate protection for theMunicipality and are maintained throughout the contract period; - i.
 Ensuring all products provided are certified as meeting the specifications before the supplier is paid; - j.
-Maintaining adequate records (paper and/or electronic) in sufficient detail on an appropriate contract file to provide an audit trail; - k.
-Managing contract change procedures; - 1.
-Resolving disputes as they arise; - m.
-Conducting post contract reviews; and - n.
+Maintaining adequate records (paper and/or electronic) in sufficient detail on anappropriate contract file to provide an audit trail;

+- k.
+Managing contract change procedures;

+- I. Resolving disputes as they arise;

+- m.
+Conducting post contract reviews; and

+- n.
 Pursuing remedies in the event of contract breach.

-7 DISPOSAL MANAGEMENT SYSTEM
+DISPOSAL MANAGEMENT SYSTEM